The following article by Charles Hartley was published on 4 Dec 2016, and updated two years later.

 By the time Pete died in 1941, Matt's family had grown to ten children including Jack, Bill, Bernie, Joe, Earl, Theresa, Ralph, Sug, Doris, and Wyota.
 Linda was next, born shortly after her grandfather's death.
 The final sibling was Douglas MacArthur Bleemel who unfortunately died not long after his sixth birthday.

 There's not enough room here to mention the accomplishments of all these folks, but I will share that Jack Bleemel was Bullitt County sheriff for a time, and Ralph was a magistrate and county jailer too.

 Matt Bleemel lived four years after this 50th anniversary picture was taken, dying in 1974.
 Wava lived until 1993, happy in the bosom of her children and grandchildren.

-Today, Joe Bleemel is the last of Matt Bleemel's boys remaining, but true to his heritage, he's seldom still, and is often found on one piece of equipment or another, doing what needs to be done.
+When this article was first written, Joe Bleemel was the last of Matt Bleemel's boys remaining, but true to his heritage, he was seldom still, and was often found on one piece of equipment or another, doing what needs to be done.

-Joe, his remaining sisters, and all of the Bleemel descendants, represent the heritage of hard-working farm families whose achievements deserve our respect and admiration.
+All of the Bleemel descendants represent the heritage of hard-working farm families whose achievements deserve our respect and admiration.

 Copyright 2018 by Charles Hartley, Shepherdsville KY.
 All rights are reserved.
 No part of the content of this page may be included in any format in any place without the written permission of the copyright holder.